 Driftwood beach is both eerie and romantic.
 The shapes of the driftwood are like roots growing out of the sand.
 The wood gently intertwines with one another, appearing intent to remain forever.

-It is a bit challenging to climb over the dunes and enter the driftwood when holding the hand of small children.
+It is a bit challenging to climb over the dunes and enter the driftwood when holding a small child’s hand.
 Carrying a baby was nearly a dealbreaker– thank goodness for our trusted Boba carrier that has yet to steer us wrong!
+(Check the price for the Boba carrier now!)

 Once you stumble over the dunes, an oasis with ancient-looking driftwood pieces stagger across the sand into your view.

 You can bring the entire family– down to your furry friend.
+Our dog fell in love with Driftwood Beach.
 This beach is a leashed dog-friendly beach, but please clean up after them.

 3. Jekyll Island Museum